๐ŸชบEnvironmental Biology

 Beavers

-• Build dams that create wetland ecosystems—a single beaver family can transform a stream into a complex mosaic of ponds and marshes
+• Build dams that create wetland ecosystems.
+A single beaver family can transform a stream into a complex mosaic of ponds and marshes.

-• Improve water quality by slowing flow, trapping sediments, and allowing pollutants to settle out
+• Improve water quality by slowing flow, trapping sediments, and allowing pollutants to settle out.

 African Elephants

-• Uproot trees and create clearings in savannas, maintaining the grassland-woodland mosaic that supports diverse wildlife
+• Uproot trees and create clearings in savannas, maintaining the grassland-woodland mosaic that supports diverse wildlife.

 Prairie Dogs

-• Excavate extensive burrow systems that provide shelter for over 150 other species, including burrowing owls, black-footed ferrets, and rattlesnakes
+• Excavate extensive burrow systems that provide shelter for over 150 other species, including burrowing owls, black-footed ferrets, and rattlesnakes.

-• Maintain grassland health through selective grazing that increases plant diversity and nutritional quality
+• Maintain grassland health through selective grazing that increases plant diversity and nutritional quality of regrowth.

-• Enhance soil aeration and nutrient cycling as their digging mixes soil layers and increases water infiltration
+• Enhance soil aeration and nutrient cycling as their digging mixes soil layers and increases water infiltration.

 Alligators

-• Create "gator holes"—depressions that hold water during dry seasons, serving as critical refugia for fish, turtles, and wading birds
+• Create "gator holes": depressions they excavate that hold water during dry seasons, serving as critical refugia for fish, turtles, and wading birds when surrounding wetlands dry up.

-• Regulate prey populations including large fish and mammals, influencing community structure throughout freshwater ecosystems
+• Regulate prey populations including large fish and mammals, influencing community structure throughout freshwater ecosystems.

 Nutrient Transporters: Cross-Ecosystem Connections